Robot guide with multi-agent control and automatic scenario generation with LLM: Suggested Solution

+\item{Automatic formation of a scenario based on the narrative obtained by adding actions and behaviors from an extensive library.}

+\item{Execution of the obtained scenarios, resolution of conflict issues, and return to default behavior.
+Return to default behavior is implied both during the scenario (during periods of inactivity) and upon completion of the scenario (pose for safe movement between exhibits).} \end{enumerate}

+The proposed solution replaces the scenario player block in the original architecture (Fig. \ref{fig:robot}).
+At the same time, it was decided to retain the previous scenario format in the form of spoken text with embedded special action tags, which allows the use of an LLM for working with it without additional modifications.

+So, the solution consists of two parts: \textbf{a scenario generation module} and \textbf{a multi-agent control system}.

-The first stage involves compressing and stylizing an extended exhibit description into a coherent narrative adapted to the robot's storytelling style and the type of audience.
+The scenario generation process consists of two stages; the first stage involves compressing and stylizing an extended exhibit description into a coherent narrative adapted to the robot's storytelling style and the type of audience.
 The second stage involves placing action tags within the narrative according to the context.